-Plaintiffs respectfully move for preliminary approval of a class action settlement with two of the last four remaining defendants in this litigation.
-This settlement - with defendants L&K Coffee Co.
-LLC ("L&K") and its owner, Kevin Kihnke - follows eleven prior settlements previously approved by this Court and successfully implemented by Class Counsel.
-Along with valuable injunctive relief, L&K has agreed to pay \$6.15 million to settle Plaintiffs' and class members' claims, bringing the total amount recovered for the class to over \$21 million.
-After approval of this settlement, only two defendants will remain - Mulvadi Coffee Corporation and its primary retailer, MNS Ltd.
+Plaintiffs are pleased to present this motion for preliminary approval of a class action settlement with the last remaining non-bankrupt defendant in this litigation, MNS Ltd. ("MNS").
+This settlement follows twelve prior settlements previously approved by this Court and successfully implemented by Class Counsel, and delivers remarkable monetary and injunctive relief to the class.
+MNS has agreed to pay \$12 million to settle Plaintiffs' and class members' claims - nearly double the largest settlement amount to date - bringing the total amount recovered for the class to over \$33 million.
+This settlement effectively brings this litigation, which began with over twenty defendants, to a close.
+It leaves Mulvadi as the only remaining defendant, with the proceedings stayed as to Mulvadi unless and until the bankruptcy stay is lifted.

 This Court has previously assessed the propriety of preliminary approval and the issuance of notice as to multiple defendants and settlements in this litigation.
 Those prior settlements were on behalf of the identical class of Kona coffee farmers, involved the same claims, the same allegations, and were structured substantially identically as the ones that are now before the Court.
-Just as the Court previously found as to those prior settlements, Plaintiffs respectfully submit that the Court is likely to certify the proposed class for settlement purposes and approve this latest settlement after notice and a final approval hearing.
+Just as the Court previously found as to those prior settlements and in the litigation context earlier this year, Plaintiffs respectfully submit that the Court is likely to certify the proposed class for settlement purposes and approve this latest settlement after notice and a final approval hearing.
 Like the previously approved settlements, this settlement will deliver a substantial monetary payment to class members and also provide for valuable injunctive relief that will benefit the members of the settlement class and prevent future economic harm.
 This settlement readily satisfies Rule 23(e)'s standard for preliminary approval, and the Court may approve the issuance of notice to the class and set a schedule for final approval.